Registration / Re-registration

 Depending on your situation, you can:

-• or use the University of Montpellier’s initial registration application at
+- or use the University of Montpellier’s first-time enrollment application at

 .
-After completing the application, you will need to pay your tuition fees online and then submit your supporting documents (via your digital workspace using the “PJWEB” tab).
+Once you have completed the application, you will need to pay your tuition and fees online and then submit your supporting documents (via your digital workspace using the “PJWEB” icon). - or enroll directly with the Faculty, based on an application form and in accordance with the Faculty’s own procedures.

 When does the administrative registration period begin?